 Healthcare Insurance and Medicare in Australia for PR Holders and Immigrants

-The Australian health insurance (Medicare) system is a complex system comprising of both public and private hospitals and healthcare units.
-While there is the renowned public funded healthcare insurance called the Medicare, Australians also prefer taking up private health insurances for extended security.
+The Australian health insurance (Medicare) system is a complex system comprising both public and private hospitals and healthcare units.
+While there is the renowned publicly funded healthcare insurance called Medicare, Australians also prefer taking up private health insurance for extended security.

-The public funded healthcare scheme called Medicare is funded through income tax.
-Health insurance provided by Medicare is available to all permanent residents of Australia and visitors to Australia under return agreement.
+The public-funded healthcare scheme, Medicare, is financed through income tax.
+Health insurance provided by Medicare is available to all permanent residents of Australia and visitors to Australia under a reciprocal agreement.

-In the past years, the Australian tax system went under some changes which encouraged many Australians to take up private health insurances.
+In recent years, the Australian tax system has undergone changes that have encouraged many Australians to take out private health insurance.

 Medicare